-The second reason is so that the fixings are hidden.
-This is useful if you want to match the finish you are fastening to or don’t want anything to show.
+The second reason is so that the countersunk screw fixings are hidden.
+This is useful if you want to match the surface material you are fastening to or don’t want anything to show.

-Tapered bits are available for this job, as mentioned above.
-You can use a straight bit slightly smaller than the screw head, then expand the holes to aid insertion.
+Tapered bits are available, as mentioned above.
+You can use a drill bit slightly smaller than the screw head, then expand the hole to aid insertion.

 The drilled holes will depend on the diameter of your screw head.
-As a result, it’s difficult to offer precise drilling depths.
+As a result, it is difficult to offer precise drilling depths.
 But these procedures may be adapted to various lengths and equipment (handheld drills).

 How to Set Countersink Drill Depth

 There is no one-size-fits-all answer to this question.
 You need to set it to a fraction just below the surface.